Long Weekend Sales Hoedown – $15 Shorts, 30% off Brooks Brothers Sitewide, Tiro Training Pants, & More

 IT’S NOT JUST A HANDFUL.
 IT’S A HOEDOWN.

 Why hoedown?
-Too much for a handful.
-This post will be updated as more sales role in.
+Too much to be called a handful.
+This post will be updated as more sales roll in.

 And not to nag, but come Monday, we won’t be posting.
 On Monday, maybe consider spending some of that style budget on a donation to the USO, the EOD Warrior Foundation, Special Ops Warrior Fund, or another organization dedicated to helping our veterans.
 A huge thank you to all of you in the readership who have served or who are currently serving.
 Stay safe out there.